 St. Rose Partnership

-Over the past year, our team has developed a relationship with a neighboring K-8 school in the heart of Milwaukee, Messmer St. Rose.
+Our team has developed a relationship with a neighboring K-8 school, Messmer St. Rose, located in the heart of Milwaukee.
 Through a variety of activities, we inspire their 4th grade students to learn about the world around them and to consider pursuing futures in STEM.
 We plan to continue supporting this specific class of students until their graduation from Saint Rose; in this way, we hope to build friendships and a support system that can support these fifty Saint Rose students’ in their future, a future that will hopefully include STEM in high school and beyond.

 At St. Rose in 2017-18, we held a Books & Bots program; students could drive a demo-bot and shoot balls into a goal.
 At their annual parent night, we helped the students and family members build “bristle bots” from the heads of toothbrushes.
 The students then raced them on a track which contributed to a fun, competitive atmosphere at the event.